ksnovak/Multigame_Browser/README.md

 * URGENT: Switching from Handlebars to React
 * COOL: Update Client-side to update data without needing a refresh
 * BIG: "Show me the top overall streams, excluding games X, Y, and Z"
+* COOL: Option for auto-refresh at certain intervals
 * COOL: Change selection to be a tag-selection type thing instead of Selects & Textboxes
 * COOL: Cache client preferences somehow
 * BIG: Accounts